fabiocicerchia/go-proxy-cache/README.md

   - HTTP Forward Traffic
   - Full Page Caching (via Redis)
+  - Load Balancing (only Round-Robin)
-  - Small, pragmatic and easy to use
+  - Small, Pragmatic and Easy to Use
+  - Easily Configurable
-  - Self-contained, does not require Go, Git or any other software to be installed.
-Just run the binary.
+  - Self-Contained, does not require Go, Git or any other software installed.
+Just run the binary or the container.
+  - Tested (Unit, Functional & Linted & 0 Race Conditions Detected)

 ## Docker